 Despite the barriers, which include neo-nationalist racism and Islamophobia, French citizens of various backgrounds have found ways to build flourishing lives.
 Silverstein shows how they have responded to urban marginalisation, police violence and institutional discrimination in remarkably creative ways.

-Paul Silverstein is Professor of Anthropology at Reed College, Oregon, USA.
+Paul Silverstein is Professor of Anthropology at Reed College, USA.
 He is author of Postcolonial France (Pluto, 2018) and Algeria in France: Transpolitics, Race and Nation (Indiana UP, 2004).
 He writes on identity politics, postcoloniality, and diasporic popular culture in France and North Africa.

 List of Abbreviations

 1. Mobile Subjects